 Day 1 – Holyhead to Dublin

-We meet at Holyhead for the afternoon ferry to Dublin.
-The Irish ferry port is located on the outskirts of Dublin so transportation will be waiting to take us to our central hotel for a 2-night stay.
+You meet at Holyhead for the afternoon ferry to Dublin.
+The Irish ferry port is located on the outskirts of Dublin so transportation will be waiting to take you to your central hotel for a 2-night stay.

 Day 2 – Discover Dublin